NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Throwbreak window changed globally to 6 frames
 - Throwbreak window normalized between p1 and p2.
 Both have 6 frames to break (in vanilla player 1 had 1 less frame than player 2).
 - Runstop (the action where your character ends their run cycle, that could only be acted out of with attacks or jumps) is functionally gone!
 This allows you to run and stop on a dime, run and walk either direction, run into backdash, run into normal sidestep instead of runstep, and run into turnaround when you’re backturned!

+## System Defaults Changes

+- Default Menu Option is "Battle Mode" instead of "Three Man Cell"
+- Default "Battle Mode" option is 1v1 Fight
+- Battle default settings changed:
+    - Match time changed from 60 to 90 seconds
+    - Rounds changed from 2 to 3
+- Training default settings changed:
+    - 2P Action changed to 2P Control
+    - Chakra Recovery changed to OFF
+    - Show Inputs changed to OFF

+## User Interface Changes

+- Menus and text have been translated to English
+- Stage select screen has diagrams with sizes for the stages
+- New textures for health bars
+- Display version of SCON4 at top of main menu
+- Fix P1 Health Bar Spacing (it was not consistent with P2's Health Bar)
+- Move crisis section in health bar over a single pixel to make it more accurate for when crisis mode has been entered

+## General Changes

+- Unlocks everything by default
 - Added recording option to training mode, allowing you to define inputs for the CPU to repeat.
 - Hold Start to Pause in non-training battle modes
+- Display the controller of who paused/disconnected in the pause menu title
 - Replace character select screen music with new song from Brutalmoon
-- Display version of SCON4 at top of main menu
-- New textures for health bars
+- Screen doesn't slow down on character death
+- Music doesn't stop on pause
+- Added new blood texture for certain types of damage
 - Remove CS2 fireball clash
 - Remove pipe in Konoha Hospital that can block the camera
 - Remove X+Y Throw Break
-- Fix P1 Health Bar Spacing
-- Move crisis section in health bar over a single pixel to make it more accurate for when crisis mode has been entered
-- Skip memory card warning message on game launch to boot faster
-- Change 1v1 Fight to first option in Battle Menu
-- Fix pausing/disconnecting so that it correctly identifies which player paused
-- Display the controller of who paused/disconnected in the pause menu title
+- Options setting "Match Time" increased to include higher times (e.g. lowest option changes from 30 seconds to 60 seconds)

 Note: 3-Man Cell is currently non-functional.

-## Stage Changes
+## New Stages

+- Uchiha Hideout added, replacing Academy Yard - Sunrise
-- Silent Shrine over Fog Bridge
+- Silent Shrine added, replacing Great Naruto Bridge - Mist
-- Heaven and Earth Bridge over Ice World
-- Cell Games over Uchiha District
+- Tenchi Bridge added, replacing Ichiraku Ramen - Sunset
-- Asian Gate over Chuunin Roof
+- Asian Gate added, replacing Chunin Exams Rooftop - Sound 4 Barrier
-- Aquarium over Hot Springs
+- Aquarium added, replacing Hot Springs
-- Gamecube Galaxy over Sunset Ramen
-- Radical Highway replaces Academy Sunrise

 ## Character Changes